 Three steps of classification from satellite imagery, through detected building footprints to resulting classes.
 (Dogrusoz and Aksoy, 2007, figure 4)

 @song2007 are proposing a classification of neighbourhoods defined as a 1/4 mile (approx. 400m) buffer around selected sites of new single-family development.
-Using 21 characters, factor analysis and cluster analysis (K-means), they propose flat taxonomy of six clusters.
+Using 21 characters, factor analysis and cluster analysis (K-means), they propose flat model of six clusters.
 By classification of 6788 homes into neighbourhood types, they illustrate the scalability of the model and potential for detailed assessment, as each site has its own neighbourhood defined in a location-based manner (i.e. neighbourhoods are defined independently on each other and can overlap).
 However, 21 characters and focus on single-family housing only does not ensure the comprehensiveness of the model.

-Classification method presented by @steiniger2008 uses a predefined typology of buildings and uses morphometric assessment to predict its classes.
+Classification method presented by @steiniger2008 uses a predefined conceptual typology of buildings and uses morphometric assessment to predict its classes.
 In this sense, the authors provide the first assessment of the validity of morphometrics in the context of classification of urban form, but the typology itself is not defined empirically.
 Of a similar nature is research presented by @neidhart2004, @wurm2016 and @hartmann2016.
 Even though based on a different set of indicators and data inputs, these three works illustrate the progress in labelling over the years.

 Spacemate diagram by @berghauserpont2010 identifies six building types based on three measurable dimensions - Floor Space Index, Ground Space index and Open Space Ratio (figure ).
 They propose the same method to be applied on the scale of the building and the scale of fabric.
 The method has the potential to be scalable and detailed, but not comprehensive as it is based on three characters only.
-Moreover, the classification, even though based on empirical values, is rather a typology than taxonomy as it is based on nine pre-defined archetypes.
+Moreover, the classification, even though based on empirical values, is rather conceptual than data-driven as it is based on nine pre-defined archetypes.

 Spacemate diagram and building types on the scale of fabric.
 (Berghauser Pont and Haupt, 2010, figure 23)